Today, we celebrate His Holiness the Dalai Lama’s 87th birthday!

 His Holiness is the fourteenth person to be recognized as a Dalai Lama, believed to be a manifestation of Avalokiteshvara, the bodhisattva of compassion.
 The self-proclaimed “simple monk” has dedicated his life to that spirit of compassion, and in turn has made a worldwide impact with his service as a statesman, spiritual teacher, and theologian.
-In this Weekend Reader — on his birthday — we celebrate His Holiness and look at his life as inspiration for our own.
+In the articles below, we celebrate His Holiness and look at his life as inspiration for our own.

 Below, His Holiness describes how Buddhist teachings help us live a life of compassion, Buddhist teacher Roshi Joan Halifax shares a personal account of her time spent with him, and Lion’s Roar Editor-in-Chief Melvin McLeod sits down with the leader for an inspiring discussion on happiness and human goodness.